ucsb-csw8/w22/faq.md

 ### Will we be tested on material in “optional” labs?
 No, the materials from those sections will not be on the main quiz.
 However, we might include it on the practice quiz.

+### How do I turn on syntax highlighting in zyLabs?
+Related question:
+* how do I get color-coding in zyLabs?

+In accessibility mode, zyBook replaces the rich text code editor with a plain text editor to make the text be more compatible with common screen readers.

+You can turn on/off the accessibility feature on the "My subscription" tab of the zyBook.

 ---

 ## Accounts